kls2177/Climate-and-Geophysical-Data-Analysis/_sources/chapters/introduction/aboutthisbook.md

 # About this book

+The content in this book is inspired by similar courses taught by Elizabeth Barnes (Colorado State University) and Dennis Hartmann (University of Washington).
+Some examples presented in this book have been adapted from their courses.

 This book is powered by [JupyterBook][jupyterbook], and provides:
 - **interactive** and **step-by-step** examples (integration with Binder allows readers to run and modify code examples)
 - **free** and **open** access (permissive license, sources and content available through GitHub)